FCC looks to approve SpaceX’s satellite internet plan

 Pineapple Fund drops $1M on the Sustainable Ocean Alliance and its new accelerator

 SpaceX is planning to send up a pair of its own satellites in this weekend’s launch, in order to test a proposed space-based broadband internet service.
-But if you want get into the broadband business, first you have to get past its U.S. gatekeepers: the FCC.
+But if you want to get into the broadband business, first you have to get past its U.S. gatekeepers: the FCC.
 Fortunately for SpaceX, Chairman Ajit Pai is all for it.

 Pai issued a statement today saying that satellite internet might be able to “help reach Americans who live in rural or hard-to-serve places where fiber optic cables and cell towers do not reach.”